 Free Official Full-Length ACT Practice Tests

-The five tests linked below are the only free tests available from the past 10+ years.
+The six tests linked below are the only free tests available from the past 10+ years.
 Each ACT test includes an optional Writing section and answer key:

 - ACT Practice Test 2015-16